AlexWagnerProfessional/IceCreamDecorator/README.md

 ## Usage

-Run in an IDE of your choice, ideally Visual Studio Code, and type answers to the questions in the console.
+Run Main.java in an IDE of your choice, ideally Visual Studio Code, and type answers to the questions in the console.
 Responses are case-insensitive, but words should be exact matches to the terms it asks for, lest it default to a fairly plain option.

 ## Original Prompt